ankur-gupta/keyboard/autokey/README.md

 ## Installation

 0. Install `autokey`.
 Add it to autostart.
-Switch keyboard to
+Switch keyboard to Apple Aluminium Keyboard (ANSI) in `Settings > Input Devices`.
 1. Quit `autokey` if it's already running.
 2. Backup existing settings in `~/.config/autokey`.
 3. Git clone this repository.